Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - My Little Monster

-Usually feels like: adult relationships, career stress, realism, grounded drama
+Feels like: Adult relationships, career stress, realism, grounded drama.

-My take: Josei often feels like “life problems,” not “school problems,” which is exactly why it’s refreshing.
+My take: Josei feels like life problems, not school problems, which is exactly why it is refreshing.

-Josei stories tend to be more grounded and less idealized than many high-school romance setups.
-You’ll see more realism in relationship dynamics, career pressures, and identity struggles.
+Josei stories run more grounded and less idealized than most high-school romance setups.
+As a result, you get more realism in relationship dynamics, career pressure, and identity struggles.
+If you cannot tell josei from shojo, then the quickest tell is which magazine it ran in.

 - Honey and Clover